 BA (Hons) Classical Archaeology & Ancient History (3 years): 1 student per year.

-Dr Quinn's research interests include Greek, Roman and Phoenician history, North Africa, Roman topography and sexuality and imperialism.
+Dr Quinn's research interests include Greek, Roman and Phoenician History and Archaeology with a particular focus on North Africa and the Near East, as well as gender studies.
 Dr Quinn is happy to discuss this course with potential applicants.